Art History (AHST)

 AHST 1120 Medieval Art: Catacombs to Cathedrals 3 Credits

-Attributes: CAOT Catholic Studies: Non-Religious Studies, FREN French Course Taught in English, GDAH Graphic Design: Art History
+Attributes: CAOT Catholic Studies: Non-Religious Studies, FREN French Course Taught in English, GDAH Graphic Design: Art History, IWHU Islamic World Studies: Humanities

-This introduction to medieval art and architecture in Western Europe, from its Roman, Jewish, and Early Christian sources through the Gothic period, explores continuity and change in art and its relationship to society and culture.
+This introduction to medieval art and architecture in Europe and the Middle East, from its Roman, Jewish, Early Christian, and Islamic sources through the Gothic period, explores continuity and change in art and its relationship to society and culture.
 We will consider the physical and sensory original environments of the artworks, including sound, smell, and touch.
-Other topics include the relationship of belief and ritual to religious imagery and architecture, the impact of imperial patronage on art, and the influence of Islam on Western medieval art and iconography.
+Other topics include the relationship of belief and ritual to religious imagery and architecture, patterns in medieval design, and the impact of imperial patronage on art.
 The class will use material from the Fairfield University Art Museum’s loan collection from the Metropolitan Museum of Art and the Cloisters, and will take a field trip to the Metropolitan Museum of Art.
-Previously AH 0120.

 AHST 1121X Celtic and Early Irish Art 3 Credits